mantidproject/mantid/docs/source/algorithms/FitPeaks-v1.rst

 Workflow
 ########

-1. Call `algm-FindPeakBackground` to estimate the background of peak with a numerical approach.
+1. Call :ref:FindPeakBackground to estimate the background of peak with a numerical approach.
+   * Some tests have made to show that most time :ref:FindPeakBackground failed to do a valid estimation.
+Therefore this feature is temporarily disabled.

-2. If `algm-FindPeakBackground` fails, *estimate-peak-background* will be used for simple approximation.
+2. If :ref:FindPeakBackground` fails, *estimate-peak-background* will be used for simple approximation.

 3. Estimate the peak parameter, *estimate-peak-parameter*, by using the estimated peak background obtained in either step 1 or step 2.